How to Be More Creative in Everything You Do

 Giggle Your Monsters Back to Hiding

 The struggles are the training grounds of greatness.
-Our creative light allows us to find humor, lessons, and even gratitude within our natural life dips or momentary roadblocks.
+Our creative light allows us to find humor, lessons, and even gratitude within our natural life dips or momentary setbacks and roadblocks.

 Of course, this is the part in a Disney movie where some gorgeously glossy stallion gallops to the scene and the Knight in Shining Armor attacks the dragon… saving you from the peril.
 Ugh.